adem-hosni/AtomicShieldServer/README.md

 # ⚛️ AtomicShield Server

-> **Advanced Game AntiCheat Master Server** — The backend powering the AtomicShield anti-cheat ecosystem for FiveM and MTA:SA game servers.
+> **Advanced Game AntiCheat Master Server** — The backend powering the AtomicShield anti-cheat ecosystem.
 >
 > 💰 **Note: This project has been sold.**